Vesting and Deferred Benefits

 If you defer, your contributions will continue to earn interest until you either take a refund, or begin receiving a monthly benefit.
 Both vested and non-vested members have the option of leaving their contributions in their CCCERA accounts, should they terminate retirement.

-*Distribution of a member’s benefit must begin by the required beginning date, which is the later of the April 1 following the calendar year in which the member attains age 70 ½ or April 1 of the year following the calendar year in which the member terminates.
-For members attaining age 70 ½ on or after January 1, 2020, distribution of a member’s benefit must begin by the required beginning date, which is the later of the April 1 following the calendar year in which the member attains age 72 or April 1 of the year following the calendar year in which the member terminates.
-(Setting Every Community Up for Retirement Enhancement Act (SECURE Act), Section 114.)
+*Distribution of a member’s benefit must begin by the required beginning date, which is the later of the April 1 following the calendar year in which the member attains age 70½ if reached by December 31, 2019, age 72 if reached between January 1, 2020, and December 31, 2022, or age 73 if reached on or after January 1, 2023, or April 1 of the year following the calendar year in which the member terminates.
+Additional information can be found in the Setting Every Community Up for Retirement Enhancement Act (SECURE 2.0 Act of 2022), Section 114.